ducaale/nyan/README.md

 # nyan

-nyan is an open-source code library for the Python programming language that makes it as easy as possible to start making games.
+nyan - a fork of [Python Play](https://github.com/replit/play) - is an open-source code library for the Python programming language that makes it as easy as possible to start making games.
 Here's the code to make a simple game using nyan:

 ```python
 import nyan